akhan4u/Create_Inventory_with_Ansible/README.md

 Requirements
 ------------

-1. We need Ansible software to be installed in order to use these roles, means Roles can be run from any machine that have Ansible installed on.
+1. We need Ansible software to be installed in order to use these role, means Role can be run from any machine that have Ansible installed on.

 Here are the steps to install the Ansible on Ubuntu 14.04 LTS: